gulidamarta/green_social_network/README.md

 # Green Social Network 0.0.2.1

-A network that is provided for users that want to make the world greener.
+A network that provides for users that want to make the world greener all functionality.

 ## Development guide